 An air compressor is an important machinery in the ship’s engine room which supports several other systems, including the main engine.
 However, the compressor is one machine which requires constant monitoring and maintenance in order to ensure it runs smoothly.
-Though a number of safety devices are provided on the compressor, it is only prudent to take all the necessary precautions that are required for smooth running of the compressor.
+Though a number of safety devices are provided on the compressor, it is only prudent to take all the necessary precautions that are required for the smooth running of the compressor.

 For understanding common problems with air compressors, it is important to know all the different parts of the system.
 One must also know all important checks that are required to be made before operating the compressor.
 As a marine engineer working on ships, you should be able to understand and troubleshoot some of the common problems associated with the marine air compressor.
 Mentioned below are five such common problems.